Back to all councils

 Powers & Responsibilities

-Nottinghamshire County Council is a County Council, with powers over:
+Nottinghamshire County Council is a County Council.

 Council buildings and staff